Károly Fellinger: Life and works

 In 2014, his volume of selected poetry was translated in English and published in Canada.
 His poem was featured in the international anthology Poems for the Hazara in 2014.
 In the same year, Károly Pallai devoted an English language analysis to the poetry of Fellinger.
 His first collection of poems in French was published by the prestigious Éditions du Cygne in Paris (Bétonnière ivre, 2015).
-In 2016, he received the prestigious Madách Award of the Slovakian Literary Fund for his collection of poems Különbejárat.
-In 2016, he was the only Slovakian author to be published in the 2015 edition of the World Poetry Yearbook (China).
+In 2016, he received the prestigious Madách Award of the Slovak Literary Fund for his collection of poems Különbejárat.
+In 2016, he was the only Slovak author to be published in the 2015 edition of the World Poetry Yearbook (China).
 In 2016, his poems were selected and published in the yearly anthology of the Hungarian Writers' Association of Slovakia.
 In 2016, his poems were published in Spain (Dios está ausente) and in Canada (Sieve of Light in the Pine Forest), and a volume of his best poems (Fellinger Károly legszebb versei) was also released.

 In 2017, his tales were published in a bilingual, Hungarian-English edition (A Kincsesláda-The Treasure Chest).
 His poems were featured in Empty Mirror and Setu (United States), Sipay (Seychelles), A New Ulster (Northern Ireland), Ygdrasil (Canada) and in the prestigious Belgian review Traversées.
 In 2017, he received the Tibor Simkó Prize of the Hungarian Writers' Association of Slovakia for his collection of tales Ilka vára.
 In the same year, he was awarded the Medal of the Chairman of the Trnava Self-Governing Region for his contribution to culture.
 His new poems were published under the title Köti a sötétséget by Media Nova and his second collection of poems in French appeared in Paris (À l'affût de Dieu, Éditions du Cygne).
 His poem "Elbocsátó" was translated in English by Károly Sándor Pallai and published in the international poetic anthology Amaravati Poetic Prism (India).